aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fontinfocollection/_index.md

-### setEmbedSystemFonts(boolean value) {#setEmbedSystemFonts-boolean-}
+### setEmbedSystemFonts(boolean value) {#setEmbedSystemFonts-boolean}
 ```
 public void setEmbedSystemFonts(boolean value)
 ```

 Specifies whether or not to embed System fonts into the document.
-Default value for this property is **false**.
+Default value for this property is  false .

-This option works only when [getEmbedTrueTypeFonts()](../../com.aspose.words/fontinfocollection\#getEmbedTrueTypeFonts--) / [setEmbedTrueTypeFonts(boolean)](../../com.aspose.words/fontinfocollection\#setEmbedTrueTypeFonts-boolean-) option is set to **true**.
+This option works only when [getEmbedTrueTypeFonts()](../../com.aspose.words/fontinfocollection\#getEmbedTrueTypeFonts) / [setEmbedTrueTypeFonts(boolean)](../../com.aspose.words/fontinfocollection\#setEmbedTrueTypeFonts-boolean) option is set to  true .

-Setting this property to  True  is useful if the user is on an East Asian system and wants to create a document that is readable by others who do not have fonts for that language on their system.
+Setting this property to  true  is useful if the user is on an East Asian system and wants to create a document that is readable by others who do not have fonts for that language on their system.
 For example, a user on a Japanese system could choose to embed the fonts in a document so that the Japanese document would be readable on all systems.

 This option works for DOC, DOCX and RTF formats only.